rdeforest/eforth/projects/beer-bus-tour/README.md

     - vehical
     - from
     - to
-    - change in departed, arrived, re-routed
+    - change in requested, scheduled, departed, arrived, re-routed

 - ScheduledEvent
   - has